Scottish Cervical Screening Programme

 - Compared to 31st March 2012, uptake rates have decreased slightly in all the mainland boards except for NHS Ayrshire & Arran (based on the pre-2006 configuration of Health Boards).
 All NHS Boards have a lower uptake rate compared to 5 years ago, at 31st March 2008.

 - Of all tests processed, over 97.3% were of satisfactory quality.
 Of satisfactory results, 90.6% had a negative result, 8.0% had a low grade cell change and the remaining 1.4% had high grade cell changes.

 Tables and charts

 IMPORTANT: The following tables and charts are based on the pre-2006 Health Board configuration (former Argyll & Clyde).
-Figures for NHS Highland do not include the Argyll & Bute area and NHS Greater Glasgow does not include Clyde area.
+Figures for NHS Highland do not include the Argyll & Bute area and figures for NHS Greater Glasgow do not include the Clyde area.

 - Annual uptake data [119KB] up to 31st March 2014 by NHS Board of Residence

 - Annual workload data [101KB] up to 31st March 2013: number of screening tests processed, percentage of unsatisfactory screening tests and results by NHS Laboratory

 - Number of screening tests processed [51KB] up to 31st March 2013 by NHS Laboratory

 - Turnaround times [87KB] up to 31st March 2014 by NHS Laboratory